Is this the age of which Thomas Jefferson spoke? Will media’s refusal to report news result in ignorance that results in the loss of our freedom?

 Thomas Jefferson to Charles Yancey, 1816

 Traveling across America we are able to determine where a person stands politically by watching the news programs they choose to watch.
+How can this be if true news is reported honestly?

 Albert Einstein is credited with saying: